isaonaranjo/Lab0_compis/README.md

 Para la generación del analizador léxico y sintáctico de YAPL utilizar e instalar la herramienta ANTLR (www.antlr.org)

+## Instrucciones

+To create the executables:

+- antlr4 -Dlanguage=Python3 YAPL.g4 -visitor

+To see the tree:

+- pygrun YAPL program --tree factorial.cl

+To run the main program (and show the tree but with another layout for the tree)

 ## Hecho por